kckarnige/OculusKillSwitch/README.md

 3. Run it, it should ask to make a desktop shortcut for you and ask to download Oculus Killer (if you don't already have it installed).

 4. That's it, if it closes, run it again and enjoy!

+## Libraries Used

+- [*Mayerch1/GithubUpdateCheck*](https://github.com/Mayerch1/GithubUpdateCheck) - Used for checking GitHub releases

+- [*rickyah/ini-parser*](https://github.com/rickyah/ini-parser) - Used for parsing the INI file

+- [*ookii-dialogs/ookii-dialogs-wpf*](https://github.com/ookii-dialogs/ookii-dialogs-wpf) - Used for more Windows dialog options